snowch-notes/gwas-vastdb/05_chapter.md

 **V. Hands-on Demo with Sample GWAS Data**

-This chapter provides a practical, step-by-step guide to working with sample GWAS data in VAST DB, allowing you to apply the concepts learned in previous chapters.
+This chapter provides a practical, step-by-step guide to working with sample GWAS data in VAST DB, using a transposed design, allowing you to apply the concepts learned in previous chapters.

 **5.1.
 Obtaining and Preparing Sample GWAS Data**